Astro-Anticheat/.github/profile/README.md

 # Astro Anti-cheat

 ## ❔ What is Astro?
-Astro is the leading modern anti-cheat solution designed for games that helps determine the legitimacy of players, ensuring fair gameplay for everyone.
+Astro is the leading modern anti-cheat solution designed for Minecraft networks that helps determine the legitimacy of players, ensuring fair gameplay for everyone.

 ## 🙂 About Us
 Originally started back in 2021, our goal was to create an anti-cheat solution to prevent cheaters from ruining the gameplay experience for other players on Minecraft servers.

-## ⭐ Games Supported:
- - Minecraft Java Edition

 ## 🔍 Features
  - Supports server and client versions 1.8 to 1.21.1